As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Instructions

-- Add pepper, carrots and mushrooms, stir and sauté 1 minute.
+- Add the turmeric and soy sauce and sauté 1 minute.

-- Add ramen noodles and collards, stir, and simmer another 3 to 5 minutes until noodles are tender.
+- Add the ramen noodles, collard greens, and sriracha, stir, and simmer another 3 to 5 minutes until the noodles are tender.

 Notes